realworldocaml/book/en/maps-and-hashtables.md

 The integration of comparators into the type of maps allows the type system to catch what would otherwise be fairly subtle errors.

-## Using the polymorphic comparator
+## The polymorphic comparator

-We don't need to generate specialized comparison functions for every type we encounter.
+We don't need to generate specialized comparators for every type we want to build a map on.
 We can instead use a comparator based on OCaml's polymorphic comparison function, which was discussed in [xref](#lists-and-patterns).
+This comparator is found in the `Map.Poly` module.
 Thus, we can write:

 ```ocaml
 # Map.of_alist_exn Comparator.Poly.comparator digit_alist;;